-Health and Public Services Division • Physical Therapist Assistant Program Physical Exam Verification health, has no condition that would endanger the health and wellbeing of students, College staff, or patients, and is physically/mentally able to participate in the Physical Therapist Assistant program at Stark State College.
+Stark State College Health and Public Services Division • Physical Therapist Assistant Program Physical Exam Verification

+Student Name: Student DOB: Office Name: Office Phone: Office Address: Contact Person: Provider Name: This is to certify that the above student had a physical al exam on(date) and is in apparent good health, has no condition that would endanger the hea olth and wellbeing of students, College staff, or patients, and is physically/mentally able to participate in the Physic al Therapist Assistant program at Stark State College.
+Student meets technical standards of the pro gram: have reviewed the program technical standards attached and y with all of the program technical standards listed.
+Student does not meet technical standards of the program: (please provide summary as to the identified l imitations) Healthcare Provider Printed Name Healthcare Provider Signature Date
-Student Name: Student DOB:

-Office Name: Office Phone:

-Office Address:

-Contact Person: Provider Name:

-This is to certify that the above student had a physical exam on \\\\\(date) and is in apparent good

-Student meets technical standards of the program:

-By checking the box, this acknowledges that I have reviewed the program technical standards attached and agree that the above student is able to comply with all of the program technical standards listed.

-Student does not meet technical standards of the program:

-(please provide summary as to the identified limitations)

-Healthcare Provider Printed Name

-Healthcare Provider Signature

-Date